Starting a New Project

 To choose a Category, click on the Category pop-up menu.
 If no category fits, click Edit Categories... to open Daylite Category Preferences and create a new Category.

-Keywords are a more flexible way to classify your Projects.
+- Keywords are a more flexible way to classify your Projects.
 A Project can have as many keywords as you want, so you can use them for multiple reasons.
 To add Keywords click on the + button next to Keywords and type the Keyword you want to add.

 Here are a few examples of how you can use Keywords to classify your Projects: